mlops-2425q1-mds-upc/MLOps-mdsist/README.md

     │
     ├── architectures.py        <- Defines a CNN model for image classification in PyTorch │
-    ├── architectures.py        <- Defines a CNN model for image classification in PyTorch │
     ├── config.py               <- Store useful variables and configuration
     │
     ├── dataset.py              <- Scripts to download or generate data